Published: 25 Aug 2021

 We are a prescribed whistleblowing organisation, so if an employee has information that their employer is breaching equality law they can report their concerns to us.

-For example, in the Pontins case we received information from a whistleblower employed by the holiday company alleging that the company operated a discriminatory booking policy which excluded Gypsies and Travellers.
+For example, in the Pontins case we received information from a whistleblower employed by the holiday company.
+They alleged that the company used a discriminatory booking policy which excluded Gypsies and Travellers.

-Our previous section 23 agreements have been based on evidence from a range of sources, including court judgments and formal complaints.
+Our previous section 23 agreements have been based on evidence from a range of sources, including court judgments, whistleblower complaints and submissions to us.